groupby/intelli-proxy/README.md

 1. records are stored at `src/test/resources/intelliproxy` by default.
 1. A set of modules that know how to populate data into an inline version of those systems.

-The record parameter is overridden by the system property `intelliproxy.record` property.
+The record parameter can be omitted and defined by the system property `intelliproxy.record` property.

-The directory is overridden by the system property `intelliproxy.directory`
+The cache directory can be omitted and defined by the system property `intelliproxy.directory`

-The property `record` is set to false by default.
+The property `record` is set to `false` by default.

+the property `directory` is set to `src/test/resources` by default.

 Usage